Lunpopo/GetWebBanner/README.md

 This script aim to find out website who using HTTP server and take screenshot to save.

 ## Feature
-1. It can scan an dozen ip address when you specific -s or --section option.
+1. It can scan an dozen ip address when you specific -s or --section option from internal network framework.

-	for example: Typing a C section ip 192.168.2.0/24.
+	for example: python get_web_banner -c 2, input a C section ip 192.168.2.0/24.

 	This mean that -c or --section option is 2

 2. Support thread to scan target network.

+	just type -t or --thread option simple

+3. Support file input

+	scan dozen ip address from file, just simple type -i or --input-file option

+4. Database support

+	The script can record that has been scanned url in sqlit3 database.

+	Just simple type -s or --show-url option and it will show the database data for  you.

+5. Cleaning up the cache

+	clean the database data, the Geckodriver redundant log file and saved screenshot files.

-## Usage And Argument options
+## Usage and Argument options
-usage: ./get_web_banner.py [-h] [-c INT] [-v]

 ```
+usage: get_web_banner.py [-h] [-c INT] [-u TARGET-URL [TARGET-URL ...]]
+                         [-i URL-LIST-FILE] [-t INT] [--ssl] [-v] [-s]
+                         [--clean]

 helper arguments:
   -h, --help            show this help message and exit

-mandatory arguments:
+Mandatory module:
   arguments that have to be passed for the program to run

   -c INT, --section INT